4: Mendelian Genetics

 Drag one of the choices below:

-Click to show Matching Mendelian Genetics Terms to Definitions example problem
+Click to show Mendelian Genetics Terms and Definitions example problem

 Match each of the following Mendelian genetics terms with their corresponding definitions.